TyrangYang/TyrangYang_blog_jekyll/_posts/2019-07-31-containers.md

     - hash_multimap (not standard)
     - hash_multiset (not standard)

-Associative contatiner have a key-value pair.
+Associative container have a key-value pair.
 It do not have back and front so they never have push_back, pop_back.

 ## Vector

 This is similar with grow array.
-Vector use seqential space.
+Vector use sequential space.

 ### insert(position, n, x)